-- The camera can be configured to play only Time Lapse movies during a slideshow (page 137). - When using " HDR Art" for movie recording, the intensity of the art effect is fixed in accordance with movie settings.
+- Note that audio is not recorded when recording with this function. - The camera can be configured to play only Time Lapse movies during a slideshow (page 129). - When using " HDR Art" for movie recording, the intensity of the art effect is fixed in accordance with movie settings. - You cannot shoot a snapshot by pressing the shutter button while time lapse recording is in progress (Snapshot In Movie). - The reset operation (page 181) returns "Interval" and "Total Time" to their initial default settings.
+Each Time Lapse scene has its own unique "Interval" and "Total Time" settings.

-- You cannot shoot a snapshot by pressing the shutter button while time lapse recording is in progress (Snapshot In Movie). - The reset operation (page 180) returns "Interval" and "Total Time" to their initial default settings.
-Each Time Lapse scene has its own unique "Interval" and "Total Time" settings. - To adjust brightness when shooting with the Time Lapse "Night Scene", use "S" (Shutter Speed) on the Control Panel (page 45) to adjust the shutter speed.
+To adjust brightness when shooting with the Time Lapse "Night Scene", use "S" (Shutter Speed) on the Control Panel (page 40) to adjust the shutter speed.